wjcchwsk/BranchEx/Index.md

-# User Guide for **QuickNote**
+# User Guide for **NoteMaster**

-QuickNote is an application for taking and organizing notes.
-This guide explains how to use QuickNote for your daily tasks.
+NoteMaster is an application for taking and organizing notes.
+This guide explains how to use NoteMaster for your daily tasks.

 ---

-## Features of QuickNote
+## Features of NoteMaster
 1. **Create Notes**: Add new notes quickly.
 2. **Edit Notes**: Make changes to your notes whenever needed.
 3. **Organize Notes**: Sort your notes into folders or categories.